siscia/numerino/README.md

 To push a new object in the queue all you need is another `POST` request, to communicate the object you want to save in the queue and what priority associate with such object.

-Finally to pop from the queue you only need a `GET` request with will respond with the first element in the queue and its priority.
+Finally to pop from the queue you only need a `GET` request which will respond with the first element in the queue and its priority.

 ### API